ethereum/consensus-specs/specs/fulu/p2p-interface.md

 ## Introduction

-This document contains the consensus-layer networking specification for EIP7594.
+This document contains the consensus-layer networking specification for Fulu.

 The specification of these changes continues in the same format as the network specifications of previous upgrades, and assumes them as pre-requisite.

-## Modifications in EIP-7594
+## Modifications in Fulu

 ### Preset